 Navigate to the detailed information on any of the following services by clicking the headline or relevant link listed.

-Participate in these COPA programs and events designed to help pilots of Cirrus aircraft operate in a safe and effective manner.
+Participate in these COPA programs conducted by the COPA Training LLC and designed to help pilots of Cirrus aircraft operate in a safe and effective manner.
 COPA programs are held at locations across the continental USA and several locations in Europe.
-These are events no Cirrus pilot should miss.
+These are events no COPA Pilot should miss.

 Find on-line copies of training resources in the COPA Safety Gallery.
 Recent additions include the updated Flight Operations Manual (FOM), training syllabi for transition, recurrent and integrated private pilot and instrument rating training, the Cirrus advisory guide for first responders, and various safety presentations.